FinleyGomez/forget-the-apps/README.md

  1. Install one of the adblockers mentioned above (For tutorial, we will be using uBlock Origin)
  2. Open uBlock Origin
- 3. Go head over to the 'Filter List' section
+ 3. Head over to the 'Filter List' section
  4. Scroll down and tick the '□ Import...' box
  5. [Click this link and paste the URL in to the import section](https://raw.githubusercontent.com/FinleyGomez/forget-the-apps/main/Forget-The-Apps.txt)
  6. Click the 'Apply Changes' button in the top left